netdata/helmchart/README.md

-# netdata Helm chart for kubernetes deployments
+# Netdata Helm chart for kubernetes deployments

 _Based on the work of varyumin (https://github.com/varyumin/netdata)_